rupertwh/bmplib/API-full.md

 Indexed images may optionally be written as RLE4 or RLE8 compressed BMPs.
 Images with 16 or fewer colors can be written as either RLE4 or RLE8 (default is RLE4), images with more than 16 colors only as RLE8.
+Images with only 2 colors can also be written with 1-D Huffman encoding, but only after explicitly allowing it by calling `bmpwrite_allow_huffman()`.

 To activate RLE compression, call

 ```
 BMPRESULT bmpwrite_set_rle(BMPHANDLE h, BMPRLETYPE type)
+BMPRESULT bmpwrite_allow_huffman(BMPHANDLE h)
 ```

 with `type` set to one of the following values:
 - `BMP_RLE_NONE` no RLE compression, same as not calling `bmpwrite_set_rle()` at all
-- `BMP_RLE_AUTO` choose RLE4 or RLE8 based on number of colors in palette
+- `BMP_RLE_AUTO` choose RLE4, RLE8, or 1-D Huffman based on number of colors
+  in palette
 - `BMP_RLE_RLE8` use RLE8, regardless of number of colors in palette

+In order to write 1-D Huffman encoded bitmpas, the provided palette must have 2 colors, rle type must be set to `BMP_RLE_AUTO`, and `bmpwrite_allow_huffman ()` must be called.
+Be aware that *very* few programs will be able to read Huffman encoded BMPs!

 ### top-down / bottom-up